ARTIQ Real-Time I/O concepts

 ttl.pulse(2*us)

-The artiq.coredevice.ttl.TTLOut.pulse() method advances the timeline cursor (using delay()) while other methods such as artiq.coredevice.ttl.TTLOut.on(), artiq.coredevice.ttl.TTLOut.off(), artiq.coredevice.ad9914.set().
+This method artiq.coredevice.ttl.TTLOut.pulse() advances the timeline cursor (using delay() internally) by exactly the amount given. ther methods such as on(), off(), set() do not modify the timeline cursor.
 The latter are called zero-duration methods.

-An RTIO event must always be programmed with a timestamp in the future.
-In other words, the timeline cursor now must be after the current wall clock rtio_counter: the past can not be altered.
-The following example tries to place an rising edge event on the timeline.
+A RTIO ouput event must always be programmed with a timestamp in the future.
+In other words, the timeline cursor now_mu must be in advance of the current wall clock rtio_counter_mu: the past cannot be altered.
+The following example tries to place a rising edge event on the timeline.
 If the current cursor is in the past, an artiq.coredevice.exceptions.RTIOUnderflow exception is thrown.
 The experiment attempts to handle the exception by moving the cursor forward and repeating the programming of the rising edge:

 try: